nosas/blog/toonvision/classification/article.md

 </figure>

 Visualizing intermediate activations is useful for understanding how success layers transform the input data.
-This will give us a view into how the input is decomposed into different filters learned by the network.
+This will give us a view into how the input is decomposed by the network's learned filters.
 We'll input the image seen on the right through the model and interpret the activations.

 The following image grid shows the activations of all Conv2D and MaxPooling2D layers.